Genius-gambit/Objectives/README.md

     3. Objective
     4. Situation
     5. Ground UI images.
-2. Replaced Raptor Flight with F-15 Eagle.
+2. Replaced Raptor Flight with F-15 Eagle in both the scenes
-3.

 ## Summary
 1. Walk Around with Airborne Flight model and on Land.